 One cannot get an answer and then not do what the gods say.
 It sounds ancient Chinese, but even today, when you get a shock or insight from the answer, you do what it says, because you feel it inside: your gods/ intuition/ instinct tell you.
 If it is just an interesting answer and nothing more, you can do something different, because then there are no gods involved.

 In real life one has to cope with many different things at once.
-Several people, or several items you have to pack, or all those things you ave to reckon with just to get from one place to another.
+Several people, or several items you have to pack for a trip, or all those things you have to reckon with just to get from one place to another.

 It is useful to think of all of them and not skip some.
-If you brush your teeth, you don't skip the water or the brush, because you think the toothpaste alone is enough of a problem.
+You cannot leave your tickets at home, because you think a passport and a suitcase is enough trouble to think of.

 For this same reason you don't skip lines of an answer

 Every line you get is one thing you have to do.

 If two lines contradict each other, then think of reality.
 If the toothbrush is broken and the toothpaste is excellent quality, is that a contradiction?